 The above would also include, at no extra charge, answering any straightforward ongoing queries that might come up after filing (other than those that involve new research to enable re-drafting claims to counter specific challenges / prior art).

 Overall, an initial budget for Think Radio’s part of the patent preparation might be around £2500.

-Expect to pay around £4500 for the work of a top quality patent attorney, to tighten up all the legal claims, and to file the patent (on the basis that they aren’t required to research the prior art, as in can be quite costly to have a patent attorney do that part).
+Expect to pay around £4500 for the work of a top quality patent lawyer, to tighten up all the legal claims, and to file the patent (on the basis that they aren’t required to research the prior art, as it can be quite costly to have a patent lawyer do that part).

-Think Radio can make top quality recommendations to specialist attorneys in the field of electronics and radio communications patents.
+Think Radio can make top quality recommendations to specialist lawyers in the field of electronics and radio communications patents.

 In order to ensure a successful patent filing, the following should be considered: